Ward Melville

 John Ward Melville (January 5, 1887 – June 5, 1977) was an American philanthropist and businessman active in the "Three Villages" in western Suffolk County, Long Island, New York.
 He donated 400 acres of land and money to establish Stony Brook University in 1957, which has developed as a major public research institution.
 He played a major role in the development of Melville Corporation, known today as CVS Health.

 Early life

-Mellville was born in Brooklyn to businessman and philanthropist Frank Melville Jr. (1860–1935) and his wife, Jennie Florence (née MacConnell) Melville (1857–1939).
+Melville was born in Brooklyn to businessman and philanthropist Frank Melville Jr. and his wife, Jennie Florence (née MacConnell) Melville.
 His father was a nephew of sculptor John Quincy Adams Ward.
 He attended Columbia University, where he was active in the Columbia Daily Spectator and the Philolexian Society.

 Melville married Dorothy Bigelow, who helped him continue the civic work of his parents such as the restoration of the Colonial village in Stony Brook.
 The couple had four children.

 Career

 Following graduation in 1909, Melville joined his father's shoe company, Melville Corporation.
 Upon the United States' entrance into World War I, Melville became a soldier of the U.S. Army and the firm mass produced shoes for the Army's soldiers.

 After the war, Melville continued to work in his father's company, eventually taking control of it in 1922.
 At the time, he created the Thom McAn shoe line, which became popular.
 The brand, was named after the golfer Thomas McCann, focused on fine shoes and reached hundreds of stores before it declined.
 He was CEO of the corporation.

 Melville was also part of Macy's Board of Directors and he retired in 1953.